catalinii/minisatip/README.txt

 		-u unicable_string: defines the unicable adapters (A) and their slot (S) and frequency (F):
 			The format is: A1:S1-F1[,A2:S2-F2[,...]]
 		-j jess_string: same format as unicable_string
+		-g use syslog instead stdout for logging, multiple -g - print to stderr as well\n\
+		-o host:port: specify the hostname and port for the dvbapi server (oscam) \n\

 Example of Usage: